 Our products also benefit from extraction machines unique to our production facility, which again ensures the highest quality standards.
 As a result, we are able to have more control over the purity and grade of our CBD Oil.

-Creating CBD isolate is not a solvent-free process, and though solvent selection is significant, it’s not the only piece that supports the extraction process.
+Creating CBD isolate or distillate is not a solvent-free process, and though solvent selection is significant, it’s not the only piece that supports the extraction process.
 Following extraction, the CBD Oil goes through a precise, multi-stage refinement and distillation process until all that is left is the pure CBD Oil.

 Although it’s easy to solely focus on the specific type of process or solvent a product uses, this doesn’t tell the whole story about your CBD.
 Extraction is only the beginning.
 While solvents are used in the extraction process, all that’s left in the end is refined CBD.
 More importantly, the quality of our final product is dependent on our stringent manufacturing practices and standards, as well as the significant investment in testing.